bajpai244/bajpai244/README.md

 </div>

 <p id="para" >
-I am a core developer at [Kakarot ZK-EVM](https://kakarot.org), and I work on infra and zero-knowledge proofs.
+I am a core developer at (Kakarot ZK-EVM)[https://kakarot.org], and I work on infra and zero-knowledge proofs.

 I was previously part of Polygon Hermez and was a protocol engineer for Polygon ID { zk-DID solution from Polygon }.
 These days I am countributing to open-source projects, and working with teams I find interesting.